Suylakan/Button-Clicking-Game/README.md

-# 🏃‍♂️ Escaping Button Game
+# 🏃‍♂️ Button Clicking Game

 A hilarious and frustrating interactive web game where you try to click a button that runs away from your mouse cursor!